 Preamble:

 20. The objectives of GAAP reporting differ from the objectives of SAP.
-GAAP is designed to meet the varying needs of the different users of financial statements.
+U.S. GAAP is designed to meet the varying needs of the different users of financial statements.
 SAP is designed to address the concerns of regulators, who are the primary users of statutory financial statements.
-As a result, GAAP stresses measurement of emerging earnings of a business from period to period, (i.e., matching revenue to expense), while SAP stresses measurement of ability to pay claims in the future.
+As a result, U.S. GAAP stresses measurement of emerging earnings of a business from period to period, (i.e., matching revenue to expense), while SAP stresses measurement of ability to pay claims in the future.
 This difference is illustrated by the fact that statutory policy reserves are intentionally established on a conservative basis emphasizing the long-term nature of the liabilities.
-Under GAAP, the experience expected by each company, with provision for the risk of adverse deviation, is used to determine the reserves it will establish for its policies.
-GAAP reserves may be more or less than the statutory policy reserves.
-In addition, another primary difference is that GAAP has recognized certain assets which, for statutory purposes, have been either nonadmitted or immediately expensed.
+Under U.S. GAAP, the experience expected by each company, is used to determine the reserves it will establish for its policies.
+U.S. GAAP reserves may be more or less than the statutory policy reserves.
+In addition, another primary difference is that U.S. GAAP has recognized certain assets which, for statutory purposes, have been either nonadmitted or immediately expensed.
 For example, policy acquisition costs are expensed as incurred under SAP since the funds so expended are no longer available to pay future liabilities.
-Insurance company financial statements prepared in accordance with GAAP defer costs incurred in the acquisition of new business and amortize them over the premium recognition period.
+Insurance company financial statements prepared in accordance with U.S. GAAP defer qualifying costs incurred in the successful acquisition of new or renewal insurance contracts and amortize them over the expected life of the insurance contract.

 SSAP No. 50–Classifications of Insurance or Managed Care Contracts

-46. This statement rejects the GAAP classifications (i.e., short-duration and long-duration) found in FASB Statement No. 60, Accounting and Reporting by Insurance Enterprises, FASB Statement No. 97, Accounting and Reporting by Insurance Enterprises for Certain Long-Duration Contracts and for Realized Gains and Losses from the Sale of Investments, and FASB Statement No. 120, Accounting and Reporting by Mutual Life Insurance Enterprises and by Insurance Enterprises for Certain Long Duration Participating Contracts.
+46. This statement rejects the GAAP classifications (i.e., short-duration and long-duration) found in ASU 2018-12, Targeted Improvements to the Accounting for Long-Duration Contracts, FASB Statement No. 60, Accounting and Reporting by Insurance Enterprises, FASB Statement No. 97, Accounting and Reporting by Insurance Enterprises for Certain Long-Duration Contracts and for Realized Gains and Losses from the Sale of Investments, and FASB Statement No. 120, Accounting and Reporting by Mutual Life Insurance Enterprises and by Insurance Enterprises for Certain Long Duration Participating Contracts.

 SSAP No. 51R—Life Contracts